 - How your name is spelled: Even small errors can create big problems later.

 - Loan type: There are many types of loans.
-Conventional loans typically come with either a fixed interest rate or adjustable rate.
+Conventional mortgage loans typically come with either a fixed interest rate or an adjustable rate.

-- Loan term: Typically, your loan term will be 15 or 30 years.
+- Loan term: Typically, your loan term will be 15 or 30 years, but this can vary.

-- Cash-to-close number: This represents how much money you need to bring to closing, including your down payment and closing costs.
+- Cash-to-close amount: This amount includes your down payment and closing costs.
+It represents how much money you need to bring to closing.

-- Loan amount: This number may be higher if closing costs were rolled into your loan.
-If you’re unsure of this number, ask your lender.
+- Loan amount: This number may be higher than it was on your Loan Estimate if you rolled your closing costs into your loan.
+If you’re unsure about this number, ask your mortgage lender.

-- Estimated taxes, insurance, and other payments: This amount can change over time if, say, your property taxes or homeowners association (HOA) dues increase.
+- Estimated taxes, insurance and other payments: If your property taxes, homeowners insurance premiums or homeowners association (HOA) dues increase, this amount can change over time.